techmanwalker/beekeeper-qt/README.md

 ![A quick screenshot I took to the UI.
 The CPU meter shows the total CPU usage of the entire system, not just by beekeeper-qt.](docs/ui.png)

 *A quick screenshot I took to the UI.
-The CPU meter shows the total CPU usage of the entire system, not just by beekeeper-qt.* (More code cleanup, stability improvements, and added autostart on boot functionality.)
+The CPU meter shows the total CPU usage of the entire system, not just by beekeeper-qt.*

 ## Problems it solves